enr/please/website/markdown/index.md

     operations = [ 'reports':'com.atoito.please.core.operations.PleaseReportOperation' ]

 If operation has to know the 'id' operation has been defined in registry (ie the built in Please reports operation that has different behaviour depending on the call is for 'reports' or 'operations' or 'actions') has to implement IdAwareOperation.

 If action creates or uses files it can implement OutputsAware; this way, it receives a list of files registered as output from former actions.

 Abstract action already implements it.

 You can look at ZipAction for an output production/consumption example.

 If action has to know additional options it has to implement `ArgsAwareAction`.

 When Please is invoked using the `--noop` option, operation and actions are described using their method `String toHuman()`;
 You can use the utility class `DescriptionBuilder` to build the descriptive string.

+**Writing custom Plugins**

+A plugin is a jar file located in `$PLEASE_HOME/plugins`.

+It can contain custom actions and operations, and of course a definition-file describing them.

+**Writing custom Ability to extend DSL**

+To extend Please DSL you can see at `com.atoito.please.dsl.DateAbility`, introducing a `date()` method.

 Acceptance testing